JFormDesigner/FlatLaf/flatlaf-natives/flatlaf-natives-windows/README.md

 This DLL was built on a GitHub server with the help of GitHub Actions.
 See:
 [Native Libraries](https://github.com/JFormDesigner/FlatLaf/actions/workflows/natives.yml)
 workflow.
-Then the produced Artifacts ZIP was downloaded and checked into Git.
+Then the produced Artifacts ZIP was downloaded and the DLL checked into Git.